Sia: 2010–2013: Songwriting career and mainstream recognition

 Following the success of We Are Born, Sia became uncomfortable with her growing fame.
 She later told The New York Times: "I just wanted to have a private life.
 Once, as my friend was telling me they had cancer, someone came up and asked, in the middle of the conversation, if they could take a photograph with me.
 You get me?
 That's enough, right?"
 She refused to do promos for her tours, began to wear a mask on stage and became increasingly dependent on drugs and alcohol on the road; she considered suicide.
 Sia fired Enthoven and hired Jonathan Daniel, who suggested that she write songs for other artists.

 Sia retired as a recording artist and began a career as a songwriter.
-She soon penned "Titanium" for American singer Alicia Keys, but it was later sent to David Guetta, who included Sia's original demo vocals on the song and released it as a single in 2011.
+She wrote the song "Titanium" for American singer Alicia Keys, but it was later sent to David Guetta, who included Sia's original demo vocals on the song and released it as a single in 2011.
 "Titanium" peaked within the top ten of record charts in the United States, Australia and numerous European regions.
 However, Sia recalled: "I never even knew it was gonna happen, and I was really upset.
 Because I had just retired, I was trying to be a pop songwriter, not an artist."

 From 2011 to 2013, Sia also co-wrote songs for many recording artists, including Beyoncé, Kylie Minogue, Flo Rida and Rihanna.
 Her collaboration with Flo Rida, "Wild Ones", peaked at No. 5 on the Billboard Hot 100 and was the tenth best-selling song of 2012 globally.
 In March 2012, Sia released a greatest hits album, Best Of..., in Australia.